digexp/sample-angular4-script-application/README.md

 * There are a few separate JavaScript files in the built application, and when running in IBM Script Portlet they are combined into a single resource by WebSphere Portal's [resource aggregation](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/dev-theme/themeopt_reso_agg.html) feature (available in version 8.5, CF03 or later).
 * The [Bootstrap 3](https://getbootstrap.com/docs/3.3/) library is used for styling of the application UI.

+### Install

+To set up this sample:

+1. Download and unzip this [npm](https://www.npmjs.com/get-npm) repository.
+2. Install project dependencies by running `npm install`.

 ### Configure

-There are a few settings that need to be configured for WebSphere Portal to run the Angular application.
+There are a few settings that need to be configured for WebSphere Portal to run any Angular application.
 These changes only need to be done once:

-1. Set both the `dynamic.parameter.tag.enabled` and the `renderingplugin.shortform.enabled` resource environment provider values of the `WCM WCMConfigService` service to `false` in the WebSphere Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets.
+* Set both the `dynamic.parameter.tag.enabled` and the `renderingplugin.shortform.enabled` resource environment provider values of the `WCM WCMConfigService` service to `false` in the WebSphere Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets.
 Make sure to restart the Portal after these updates. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
-2. The Angular router requires the `HTML` `base` tag to be present.
+* The Angular router requires the `HTML` `base` tag to be present.
 Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`.
 The XML script to do this can be found [here](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html).

 ### Develop